Vyral/mark-ramey/_posts/2021-08-30-everything-you-need-to-know-about-insurance-changes.md

 {% include excerpt.html %}

-Today I want to talk to you about some important changes in the Florida homeowners’ insurance market.
-Recently, we’ve had some issues with our clients' homeowners' insurance when they go to buy or sell a home, so we want to make sure our audience is informed on what’s happening.
+Today I want to talk to you about some important changes in the Florida homeowners insurance market.
+Recently, we’ve had some issues with our clients' homeowners insurance when they go to buy or sell a home, so we want to make sure our audience is informed on what’s happening.

 **To get the full story I reached out to my insurance agent**, and he sent me an email detailing all the important changes.